Tyrrrz/Contextual/Readme.md

 }
 ```

-Although resolving services through a static API may remind you of the [_service locator_](https://en.wikipedia.org/wiki/Service_locator_pattern) anti-pattern, it is actually different.
+Although resolving services as shown above may remind you of the [_service locator_](https://en.wikipedia.org/wiki/Service_locator_pattern) anti-pattern, there is an important difference.
-The main advantage of this approach is that the dependency container is not shared globally, but is instead isolated in a context instance local to the current operation.
+When using contexts, the dependency container is not shared globally, but is instead isolated within a scope local to a specific operation, which makes it safe and easily overridable.

 ### Example: using contexts to track recursion

-Contexts are particularly useful when dealing with recursive operations.
+Contexts are also particularly useful when dealing with recursive call chains.
-For example, we can establish a context that would help us prevent [_indirect recursion_](https://en.wikipedia.org/wiki/Mutual_recursion) when calling a specific method:
+As an example, here's how you can use a context to prevent [_indirect recursion_](https://en.wikipedia.org/wiki/Mutual_recursion) when calling a specific method:

 ```csharp
 public class IsLoggingContext : Context